yoursunny/esp8266ndn/README.md

 Transports

 * Ethernet: unicast and multicast on ESP8266 and ESP32
-* UDP: unicast and multicast on ESP8266 and ESP32
+* UDP/IPv4: unicast and multicast on ESP8266 and ESP32
+* UDP/IPv6: unicast on ESP8266
 * Bluetooth Low Energy: server/peripheral only on ESP32 and nRF52
   * Compatible with [NDNts](https://yoursunny.com/p/NDNts/) `@ndn/web-bluetooth-transport` package